adam-kwon/MKSecureTextField/README.md

-MKSecureTextField overcomes the limitation of the UITextField not allowing you to change to a different language if the secureTextEntry is set to true.
+MKSecureTextField overcomes a limitation of the UITextField not allowing you to change to a different language if the secureTextEntry is set to true.

 It will work for any language, even for composite character languages like Korean.